-- a.
-Reviewing and approving missing person reports upon receipt. - 1.
-The reports should be promptly sent to the Records Unit. - b.
-Ensuring resources are deployed as appropriate. - c.
-Initiating a command post as needed. - d.
-Ensuring applicable notifications and public alerts are made and documented. - e.
-Ensuring that records have been entered into the appropriate missing persons networks. - f.
-Taking reasonable steps to identify and address any jurisdictional issues to ensure cooperation among agencies. - 1.
+- (a) Reviewing and approving missing person reports upon receipt. - 1.
+The reports should be promptly sent to the Records Division. - (b) Ensuring resources are deployed as appropriate. - (c) Initiating a command post as needed. - (d) Ensuring applicable notifications and public alerts are made and documented. - (e) Ensuring that records have been entered into the appropriate missing persons networks. - (f) Taking reasonable steps to identify and address any jurisdictional issues to ensure cooperation among agencies. - 1.
 If the case falls within the jurisdiction of another agency, the supervisor should facilitate transfer of the case to the agency of jurisdiction.

-332.6.2 Records Unit RESPONSIBILITIES
+316.6.2 RECORDS DIVISION RESPONSIBILITIES

-The responsibilities of the Records Unit receiving member shall include but are not limited to:
+The responsibilities of the Records Division receiving member shall include but are not limited to:

-- a.
-As soon as reasonable under the circumstances, notifying and forwarding a copy of the report to the agency of jurisdiction for the missing person's residence in cases where the missing person is a resident of another jurisdiction. - b.
-Notifying and forwarding a copy of the report to the agency of jurisdiction where the missing person was last seen. - c.
-Notifying and forwarding a copy of the report to the agency of jurisdiction for the missing person's intended or possible destination, if known. - d.
-Forwarding a copy of the report to the Investigations Division. - e.
-Coordinating with the NCIC Terminal Contractor for Washington to have the missing person record in the NCIC computer networks updated with additional information obtained from missing person investigations (34 USC § 41308).
+- (a) As soon as reasonable under the circumstances, notifying and forwarding a copy of the report to the agency of jurisdiction for the missing person's residence in cases where the missing person is a resident of another jurisdiction. - (b) Notifying and forwarding a copy of the report to the agency of jurisdiction where the missing person was last seen. - (c) Notifying and forwarding a copy of the report to the agency of jurisdiction for the missing person's intended or possible destination, if known. - (d) Forwarding a copy of the report to the Investigation Unit.

-332.7 Investigations Division FOLLOW-UP
+316.7 INVESTIGATION UNIT FOLLOW-UP